 - Application domain research, clarification of the problem.

 - Conducting research to select appropriate engineering solutions.

 - Continuous integration (development - deployment - feedback).

 Continuous Integration process—a replacement for the traditional production, which has the beginning and the end.
 In today's world there are usually already exist some previous business processes, legacy systems, which should be organized into something new, meet the changing needs, to ensure the integrity of the self-developing systems .

 This is a complex job that requires extensive practical experience and knowledge of related disciplines, synergistic component.
 The simpler and clearer result looks, the more difficult the underlying process.
 God is in the details.

 In-house is a term signifying close cooperation of external experts with customer’s staff while working on customer's internal projects on its territory.
 For many projects that do not have detailed technical specification it is the only appropriate way of development.
-For example, one of our projects had been altered more than 10 times (see “Integration module of 1C:Enterprise 8.3 and Billing” in the Portfolio).
+For example, the development of one of our projects required more than 10 iterations (see “Integration module of 1C:Enterprise 8.3 and Billing” in the Portfolio).
 In-house helped us successfully complete this project.
 With a fully remote working this would not have happened.